Gordeth/IT/README.md

 **Task Selection:**
 * **Machine Preparation (semi-automated):** This option downloads and runs vendor driver tools, installs baseline IT software via Chocolatey/Winget, and then runs all the maintenance tasks, including Windows Update, Winget cleanup, Office updates, and System File Checker.
 * **Windows Maintenance:** This option runs the core maintenance tasks, including Windows Update, Winget cleanup, Office updates, and System File Checker.
+* **Install/Upgrade UniFi Server:** A dedicated task to download, install, or upgrade the UniFi Network Server, including its Java dependency and firewall rules.

 ---